d4ndox/mnp/README.md

 └── bc_height
 ```

-**Example:**
+### Example:

-Read the blockchain height:
+#### Read the blockchain height:

+Please be aware that a Unix command reads in BLOCKING mode - BLOCKED until mnp writes to the pipe.
+mnp writes the blockchain height to the pipe named "bc_height".
+This is done every 2 minutes on avarage.

 ```bash
 # wait 2 minutes for reply
 $ cat /tmp/mywallet/bc_height
 ```

-Monitor the total balance and write it to a logfile:
+#### Monitor the balance:

+"inotifywait" notifies you if a file or pipe is modified.

 ```bash
 #!/bin/bash